danielanywhere/ShopTools/README.md

 ShopTools is proudly open source.
 Our code is available for review on the GitHub **DanielAnywhere/ShopTools** repository.
-We encourage anyone in the community to inspect, audit, and verify that our software is exactly what we claim it to be - safe, transparent, and trustworthy.
+We encourage anyone in the community to inspect, audit, and verify that our software is exactly what we claim it to be, safe, transparent, and trustworthy.
 By making our source code publicly accessible, we aim to foster an open dialogue with users and developers alike, ensuring that ShopTools remains a reliable tool for all.